TomHeaven/tensorflow-osx-build/README.md

 + [v1.10](https://github.com/TomHeaven/tensorflow-osx-build/blob/master/build_tutorial_1.10.md)
 + [v2.0.0](https://github.com/TomHeaven/tensorflow-osx-build/blob/master/build_tutorial_2.0.0.md) This tutorial also works for v1.15.0, just use source patch v1.15.0 instead of v2.0.0.

-# My Fork of Tensorflow

-Instead of making patches for release verions of TF, I fork TF sources at [https://github.com/TomHeaven/tensorflow](https://github.com/TomHeaven/tensorflow) and keep fixing build issues of TF on macOS with CUDA.
-The corresponding PR is at: [https://github.com/tensorflow/tensorflow/pull/39297](https://github.com/tensorflow/tensorflow/pull/39297).
-You can use the PR to make your own builds.

 # Related Links